meltyourface/blank/posts/Orphism/Orphic-Theurgic-Practices-A-Comprehensive-Guide/index.md

 Level 1: Introduction to Orphism and the Theurgic Path

-Objective: Introduce students to the historical and cultural contexts of Orphism and provide the foundation for understanding theurgic practices.
+**Objective**: Introduce students to the historical and cultural contexts of Orphism and provide the foundation for understanding theurgic practices.

 ### 1.1 Introduction to Orphism: Origins, history, and major figures
 ### 1.2 Orphic Cosmogony: Theogony and the birth of the gods